DavidMarzocca/SpaceviewLive/README.md

 High resolution photos from its EPIC (Earth Polychromatic Imaging Camera) camera are uploaded on http://epic.gsfc.nasa.gov/ every day, within 12 to 36 hours from the time they are taken.
 For each day there are about 10-14 photos: approximately one every two hours.

-This script downloads the photo from ~48h ago, with the closest time to the present time of the day, and puts it in the /photos/ folder (inside the folder where the script is installed).
+This script downloads the photo with the closest time to the present time of the day (within 2 hours), starting from the present day and going backwards until such a photo is found.
+The photo is saved in the /photos/ folder (within the folder where the script is installed).
 This can be used to create a desktop wallpaper which auto-updates with these photos: an awesome Earth-looking window from a great vantage point in space.
 It can also be used to create an awesome screen-saver.